jgcarpenter dot com

 People + Technology + Culture

-My research explores how identities are shaped, negotiated, and expressed through our interactions with technology—and how these interactions redefine what it means to be human, influencing the designs of the tools we use.
+My research explores how identities and social relationships are shaped, negotiated, and expressed through our interactions with technology—and how these interactions redefine what it means to be human, influencing the designs of the tools we use.

 Current projects